I think you’ll agree with me when I say:

 The easy solution: keep an eye on the office while you’re away

-With employees working from home becoming more and more popular, most time tracking and employee monitoring softwares now include features to help managers effectively manage remote teams.
+With employees working from home becoming more and more popular, most types of employee monitoring software now include features to help managers effectively manage remote teams.

 Or the other way around:

 Manage the team in the office while you’re away.
-With DeskTime and many other productivity monitoring softwares, you can see who’s at the office working and who’s not.
+With DeskTime and many other productivity monitoring tools, you can see who’s at the office working and who’s not.